Associate in Science Degree

 The department offers four automotive associate degree programs: Automotive Technology and Advanced Automotive Technology, Automotive Technology with High Performance and Advanced Automotive Technology with High Performance.
 While all programs cover the same topics, the Advanced Automotive Technology degrees include more in-depth study.

 Students learn the design, theory of operation, and servicing techniques of the many systems and system components of today's automobiles.
 Training in engine construction and design, engine repair, electricity, electronics, suspension, steering, brakes, transmissions, fuel systems, ignition systems, and emission controls is provided to assure maximum coverage.
 Advanced training in air conditioning, drive trains, and transaxles are offered as well.
 A final engine performance class covers computerized engine controls, fuel injection systems, tailpipe emissions diagnosis, and ABS braking systems.
 NEIT uses the latest industry standards, up-to-date diagnostic equipment, and Automotive Service Excellence approved curriculum in its training program.

-The High-Performance degree programs offer an additional quarter of study in high-performance vehicle modification and testing.
+The High-Performance degree programs offer an additional term of study in high-performance vehicle modification and testing.

 New England Institute of Technology participates in the Ford Maintenance and Light Repair (MLR) program which includes Ford Service Technician Specialty Training (STST) in the following areas: Electrical Systems, Climate Control, Brake Systems, Steering & Suspension, Tire, Chassis & Maintenance.
 Upon graduation, students will have completed the necessary requirements for the Ford MLR certification.

 These intensive programs prepare students for entry-to-industry-level technical capability and offer skills needed for rapid advancement.
 After completing some prerequisites, graduates of this program are eligible to continue for a Bachelor of Science Degree in Automotive Service Management or Business Management.

 NEIT’s Automotive Technology program is Master-Certified by the National Automotive Technician’s Education Foundation (NATEF), 101 Blue Seal Drive, Suite 101, Leesburg, Virginia 20175, (703) 669-6650.